Music Career Finder

 SubmitHub and/or Groover

-In my experience, SubmitHub has been the best way to get my songs on Spotify playlists and for getting blog write-ups.
+In my experience, SubmitHub has been the best way to get my songs on Spotify playlists and get blog write-ups.

 The way it works is, you pay to submit (this is not pay-to-play) your music to playlist curators, music bloggers, radio stations, and even indie labels.
 Then curators accept or reject your music based on their taste and preference.